sfigg/commercialization-public/test/hlk/testref/hardware-based-raid-systems--iscsi--testing-prerequisites.md

 ## <span id="Feature-Based_Configuration"></span><span id="feature-based_configuration"></span><span id="FEATURE-BASED_CONFIGURATION"></span>Feature-Based Configuration

-If your device supports any of the feature(s) in this section, please update the associated configurations steps in addition to the general interface-based configuration steps in the “Configuring the Test Computer” section.
+If your device supports any of the feature(s) in this section, please update the associated configurations steps in addition to the general interface-based configuration steps in the "Configuring the Test Computer" section.
 Minor modifications may be applicable depending on the specifics of your device form-factor.

-See “Hardware-based Raid Systems (Fibre Channel, SAS, SCSI, Serial ATA) Testing Prerequisites” above for feature-based configuration.
+See "Hardware-based Raid Systems (Fibre Channel, SAS, SCSI, Serial ATA) Testing Prerequisites" above for feature-based configuration.
 The features also apply to iSCSI Hardware RAID Array Systems.